 Loans are subject to termination at the option of the Fund or the borrower.
 The Fund will not have the right to vote on securities while they are on loan.
 However, the Fund will attempt to terminate a loan in an effort to reacquire the securities in time to vote on matters that are deemed to be material by the Adviser.
 There can be no assurance that the Fund will have sufficient notice of such matters to be able to terminate the loan in time to vote thereon.
 The Fund may pay administrative and custodial fees in connection with a loan and may pay a negotiated portion of the interest earned on the cash collateral to a securities lending agent or broker.
-Securities lending activities are subject to interest rate risks and credit risks.
+Securities lending activities are subject to interest rate risks and counterparty credit risks.
+These transactions create leverage risks.